incubyte/incubyte.github.io/content/blog/build-your-own-github-service.md

 The remote repository is often referred to as a **bare repository**.

-So, what exactly is a bare repository?
+What exactly is a bare repository?
 How does it differ from a local one?
-Can we use the same Git commands to interact with it?
+Can we use the same Git commands to interact with it? 🤔

 Let’s first explore the **key differences between local and bare repositories**.